NullandKale/ILGPUView/ILGPUView/Templates/Tutorial_03.md

 ## Lets start with a sample.
 I think the easiest way to explain this is taking the simplest example I can think of and decomposing it.
+I would recommend typing this code into a new project, adding ILGPU via nuget, and playing with the code.
+Add Console.WriteLines, change the data, or the kernel, output the data, whatever.
+Interacting with the code **WILL** help you learn.

 This is a modified version of the sample from Primer 01.
 ```C#